 - pumpkin wreath form (Dollar Tree)

-- pack of pumpkin picks in a pack of 5 (you’ll only need one, so you have some left to do a few of my other DIY fall projects, like making two wreaths for double doors, or indoor decor for about $6) from Dollar Tree
+- pack of pumpkin picks in a pack of 5 (you’ll only need one, so you have some left to do a few of my other DIY fall projects, like making two wreaths for about $6) from Dollar Tree.
+These mini pumpkins are as close as I could find on Amazon.

 - one pack of pumpkin picks in a pack of 10